 - At all other times (5.01pm – 6.59am) vehicles must have a valid E-Permit OR a valid payment session, to park.

 Please note that parking spaces are limited on campus and being allocated an E-Permit does not guarantee that a parking space will be available on any specific day.
 Parking at our Falmer campus experiences particularly high demand.
-E-Permit holders can park at any university car park and travel to the campus by other means, for example, parking at the Moulsecoomb Parking facility and catching a public bus, (which run approximately every 6 minutes along the Lewes Road) or the UB1 during term time, to Falmer.
-Parking demand will be closely monitored at the start of term.
+E-Permit holders can park at any university car park and travel to the campus by other means, for example, parking at the Moulsecoomb Parking facility and catching a Brighton & Hove public bus (which run approximately every 6 minutes along the Lewes Road) to Falmer.

 Parking restrictions are enforced on all sites on a 24/7 basis throughout the year by Automatic Number Plate Recognition (ANPR) cameras operated by the University’s parking management contractor, UK Car Park Management (UK CPM).

-Not having a University E-Permit or payment session could result in you receiving a Parking Charge Notice (PCN).
+Not having a University E-Permit (required for parking during core hours) or payment session could result in you receiving a Parking Charge Notice (PCN).
 Notices/emails displayed in cars whilst waiting for an E-Permit to be approved are not accepted in lieu of an E-Permit.

 Vehicles must park within marked parking bays which include, white-lined bays or block coloured bays.
 Parking outside the bays may result in a PCN being issued.
 For white-lined bays, all vehicle wheels must fit within the floor markings that delineate each parking bay.
 In the case of a coloured bay, you must be parked reasonably within the coloured bay, if one or more whole wheel is outside the coloured bay a PCN may be issued.

 If you receive a PCN, appeals should be made following the instructions on the notice and made directly to UK CPM.